brosjsy/brosjsy/README.md

-# Hi there, I'm Joseph aka The9Coon
+# Hi there, I'm Joseph # Hi there, I'm Joseph aka The9Coon

-- 👀 Welcome to my Github profile, where the automotive world meets my savage hacking skills and my twisted sense of humor.
+eyes Welcome to my Github profile, where the automotive world meets my savage hacking skills and my twisted sense of humor.
 I'm an Automotive hacker and CyberSecurity Engineer with significant years of experience in the field, and I'm not your average cybersecurity expert.
 I'll hack into any car, truck, or vehicle that I can get my hands on, and I'll do it with a devilish grin on my face.
 But don't worry, I'm not out to cause chaos - I'm just here to expose the vulnerabilities that others overlook.

 When it comes to automotive systems, I know all the tricks.
 I can reverse engineer firmware, sniff out communication protocols, and bypass any security measure you throw my way.
 And if you're foolish enough to try to hack my code, well, let's just say you better bring your A-game.